-What are the best movies of 2022?
-It's a big question because it was a great year for cinema.
-From films you simply must see in the theatre to the stuff you catch on streaming services, there were plenty of movies that we absolutely loved this year.
+What were the best movies of 2022?
+It’s a big question because it was a great year for cinema.
+From films you simply must see in the theatre to the stuff you catch at home, there were plenty of movies that we absolutely loved last year.
 However, when we sat down to write this, ten films stood out from the rest as the best movies of the year.

-OK, so before we begin, let's quickly establish some rules.
-We're basing this off theatrical releases, not when they premiered at festivals (so don't @ us).
-Also, we tried to go for a mix of blockbusters and indies, but in the end, we just went with what we loved most, so apologies if you disagree with us, but like all lists, this one's very subjective.
+OK, so before we begin, let’s quickly establish some rules.
+We’re basing these best movies off theatrical releases, not when they premiered at festivals (so don’t @ us).
+Also, we tried to go for a mix of blockbusters and indies, but in the end, we just went with what we loved most, so apologies if you disagree with us, but like all lists, this one’s very subjective.

 Finally, before we get into our best movies of 2022, here are a few honourable mentions — She Said, Crimes of the Future, X, Turning Red, Scream, Jackass Forever, Elvis, Sonic the Hedgehog 2, The Batman, Licorice Pizza, Barbarian, and Aftersun — right on with the main event.